gabe565/nightscout-menu-bar/contrib/powerlevel10k/README.md

 5. Search for `POWERLEVEL9K_RIGHT_PROMPT_ELEMENTS`.
 6. Add `nightscout` somewhere in this array, depending on where you would like the widget to be rendered.
 7. Open a new shell, or restart your current shell with `exec zsh`.
-8. Nightscout data should be rendered as a right-segment!
+8. Nightscout data should be rendered as a segment!
 </details>

 [^1]: If this option is unavailable, update nightscout-menu-bar.